DevExpress-Examples/asp-net-web-forms-grid-include-key-value-into-confirmation-dialog/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/e131/)**
 <!-- run online end -->

-This example demonstrates how to include a row key value into the delete confirmation dialog.
+This example demonstrates how to include a row key value in the delete confirmation dialog.

 ![](grid-with-confirmation-dialog.png)